 T/G column: 'T' stands for Time whereas 'G' stands for Gradient.
 The underlying idea is that the Data Analysis module is intended mostly to analyse (1) Reaction monitoring and relaxation experiments in which case the independent variable would be expressed in seconds and (2) Pulse field gradient (aca DOSY) experiments where the independent variable would correspond to field gradients strength.

 Sorting traces:

-The user can easily sort the traces of the arrayed spectrum by clicking on the 'Stacked Spectra Table' icon it to display the dialog box below:
+The user can easily sort the traces of the arrayed spectrum by clicking on the 'Stacked Items Table'

+E to display the dialog box below: icon 🖳 to display the dialog box below: